StarControlGalCiv/GalCiv3StarControl/README.md

 ### Status

-Stable with all races added, but lacks aesthetic assets, balance of Ur-Quan races(Kzer-Za using carriers), balance of non-Ur-Quan races, Sa-Matra, textual information.
+Stable with all races added, but lacks aesthetic assets, balance between Ur-Quan races(Kzer-Za using carriers), balance within non-Ur-Quan races, Sa-Matra, textual information.

+Implemented features:

+* All races with their own graphical assets.
+No unique ship styles though.
+* Star systems for all race homeworlds.
+* All Star Control planetary traits as listed Ultronomicon wikia - http://wiki.uqm.stack.nl/List_of_planet_types
+* Slave Shields, by having the three races have unique civilization capitals, see issue #4
+* Arilou's starless Falayalaralfali and experimentation of moving the planet using wormholes, for more see issue #21

 Current version: 0.0.9 Pre-Alpha